 Vienna doesn’t have quite the reputation of an Amsterdam, but cycling does enjoy an elevated status in the city.
 Having the Green party in the city’s coalition government for most of the last decade has certainly helped.

 - Over 1400km of cycling routes and an established cycling tradition

-- Danube and Ring boulevard routes popular with visitors
+- Danube, Donaukanal, and Ring boulevard are popular routes

 On your bike

 Bike-friendly mobility policies and continuous expansion of the cycle route network has done much to encourage this enthusiasm for two wheels.

 The major cycling routes appear on a free map distributed in museums and similar, but the city also provides an online map, where you can blend in details of the bike routes and related facilities.